 Selective Kv7.1 (KCNQ1) potassium channel activator (EC50 = 260 nM).
 Exhibits >100-fold selectivity versus KCNQ2, KCNQ4 and hERG potassium channels.
 Augments IKs current of cultured human cardiomyocytes and shortens action potential duration.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 Preparing Stock Solutions

 The following data is based on the product molecular weight 471.59.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|